Intermittent time series forecasting: local vs global models: Results

 \subsection{Assessing the distribution head}

-We now study the effect of the distribution head on D-Linear, comparing negative binomial, Tweedie and HSNB.
-We run again an ANOVA model whose regressors are the interaction between the metric indicator variable and the distribution indicator variable, using RMSSE and the negative binomial distribution head as reference levels.
-The model is fit on 30 observations for each metric, corresponding to 30 experiments with D-Linear (10 for each distribution head).
+We now study the effect of the distribution head on TiDE, comparing negative binomial, HSNB, and Tweedie.
+We run again an ANOVA model where the regressors are the interaction between the metric indicator variable and the distribution indicator variable, using RMSSE and the negative binomial distribution head as reference levels.
+The model is fit on 30 observations per metric, corresponding to 30 experiments with TiDE (10 for each distribution head).
+With this analysis, we want to identify significant deviations in performance from the negative binomial baseline: negative coefficients represent improvements, and positive coefficients signify a worsening.

+We observe that on RMSSE and sQL$_{0.5}$ the Tweedie distribution improves the results, although the difference is not always statistically significant, showing that it can efficiently model the distribution's mass near 0.
+For intermediate quantile levels ($0.8$, $0.9$, $0.95$) the performance remains competitive with the baseline.

-Thus negative coefficients represent improvements, and positive coefficients represent a worsening, with respect to the negative binomial head.
-Consistently with \citet{damato2025}, the Tweedie is the best head on the highest quantile; this can be attributed to its flexible tails.
-In contrast, the hurdle-shifted negative binomial is the worst on this quantile.
+Consistent with \citet{damato2025}, the Tweedie is the best head on the highest quantile; this can be attributed to its flexible tails.
+Similarly, on the same score the HSNB head shows improvements too over the negative binomial, and has generally a better performance than the baseline.

-However no distribution head consistently outperforms the others on all data sets and across metrics.
-We thus recommend to select the head by cross-validation, looking at the most relevant quantiles for the application at hand.
-In the following we adopt the negative binomial head as it requires one less parameters than the other heads.
+Thus, we conclude that the Tweedie distribution is very accurate when coupled with the TiDE model.
+However, results vary across architectures or data set: for instance, on the Auto dataset the HSNB head generally has lower coefficients than the Tweedie, implying a better performance, while the opposite is observed on the RAF data set.
+Moreover, as shown in Appendix~\ref{appendix:dlinear_head}, the same analysis run on the DLinear model leads to different conclusions, despite the Tweedie distribution head is still the best one on quantile 0.99.
+Thus, excluding such quantile, we recommend to select the neural model and the distribution head via cross-validation, looking at the most relevant quantiles for the application at hand.